GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 - Mapping certain endpoints to certain report types is supported in both v0 and v1.
 - The formatting of the rules that generate reports when violated is unchanged.
 - The role of the default endpoint is unchanged.
-- The Reporting API v1 has no impact on the [ReportingObserver](/reporting-observer).
+- The Reporting API v1 has no impact on the [`ReportingObserver`](/reporting-observer).
-  ReportingObserver continues getting access to all observable reports, and their format is identical.
+  `ReportingObserver` continues getting access to all observable reports, and their format is identical.

 {% Details %} {% DetailsSummary 'h3' %}